Limited Company Liquidation

 Are Directors Personally Liable for Company Debts?

 In most cases, directors of a limited company aren’t personally responsible for debts unless they’ve signed a personal guarantee, engaged in wrongful trading, or misused company funds.
-The liquidation process ensures that debts are dealt with fairly, and creditors can’t chase directors for repayment unless there is evidence of misconduct.
+The liquidation process ensures that debts are dealt with fairly, and creditors can’t chase directors for repayment unless they have a direct claim against the directors.

 Row image